Psyshadow/HCIclone/README.md

 To provide their participants with the needed knowledge they want to create an education platform.
 This platform should be additional to the working experience and contain information about topics that the participants need in their training.

 ### Project Description
-The goal is to gain a deeper understanding of customer needs and translate them into a prototype that works within the restrictions of learndash.com used to build the education platform.
-The focus of this project is to understand customer needs and iterate different UI/UX to appeal to customers.
+The goal is to gain a deeper understanding of customer-needs and translate them into a prototype that works within the restrictions of learndash.com used to build the education platform.
+The focus of this project is to understand customer-needs and iterate different UI/UX to appeal to customers.

 ## Time Line
 <p align="left" width="100%">